NordicHPC/sonar/doc/HOWTO-DAEMON.md

 ```
 cadence = <duration value>
-domain = <string>                               # default none
 on-startup = <bool>                             # default true
 ```

-If there is a `domain` then it must have the form `.x.y.z` with at least one element.
-It will be appended to all slurm prefix names in every NodeRange value to form full node names.
-(Bug in v0.18: it is not actually appended in nodelists in jobs.)
-The `domain` setting is disallowed if the `global.hostname-only` setting is true.

 If `on-startup` is `true` then a cluster operation will be executed every time the daemon is started, in addition to according to the cadence.